luisrrv/React-Travel-Journal/README.md

-# ✈️ My Travel Jpurnal
+# ✈️ My Travel Journal
 ### A personal journal of my travels over the last years made with ReactJS using props and mapping data.

 <p float="left">